Skip to main content

 • FAQs Last Updated:

-A change/replacement in the FDID value associated with a particular trading account would be an isolated event that is only permissible in certain limited circumstances, such as:
+Given the importance of the FDID, a change/replacement in the FDID value associated with a particular account, relationship or entity identifier would be an isolated event that is only permissible in certain limited circumstances, such as:

 • System migration.
-For example, Industry Member 1 changes from System A to System B, which necessitates the generation of unique FDID values for accounts, and the system migration does not involve closing the underlying accounts.
+For example, an Industry Member changes from System A to System B, which necessitates the generation of different FDID values for the same account, relationship or entity identifier.

 • Change of vendors.
-For example, an Industry Member currently uses an Order Management System (“OMS”) provided by Vendor A but will change to Vendor B’s OMS.
+For example, an Industry Member changes from Vendor A’s Order Management System (“OMS”) to Vendor B’s OMS.
 Vendor B’s OMS does not support some of the characters supported by Vendor A so the Industry Member must change the FDID.
-Please see FAQs B53 and Q53.

 • Change in Clearing Firm.
 For example, an Industry Member changes from Clearing Firm A to Clearing Firm B. Clearing Firm B does not permit FDIDs in the same format as Clearing Firm A so the Industry Member must change the FDID.